 Louisville has a rapidly growing bicycle scene.
 The ambitious Louisville Bike Project is adding bike trails and bike lanes to the city’s roadways.
 It is possible to combine bike commutes with bus travel because all TARC buses are equipped with bike racks.
 There are a wealth of resources for cyclists, so bike trips through the city are easy to plan.

 Louisville has some unique eating options.
-For environmentally conscious families, Ray’s Monkey House and Kid Café tops the list.
-This coffee shop/meeting place features play areas, artist performances and organic and vegan food.
-The Hillbilly Café is a somewhat similar institution, though its headlining product is organic tea.
+The Hillbilly Cafe's headlining product is organic tea.
 It also uses local ingredients to make the dishes on its menu, which it defines as “Appalachian” cuisine.